-Faculty and students in the Center for Science, Technology and Society (STS) systematically address our world’s most pressing techno-scientific challenges and their social implications.
-The STS Center brings together faculty and students who investigate the social dimensions of technology, medicine and science.
+Drexel’s Center for Science, Technology and Society (STS) brings together faculty and students who investigate the social dimensions of technology, medicine and science.
 Faculty in a range of fields — anthropology, criminal justice, history, information sciences, philosophy, political science, public health and sociology — conduct original research on the impact of new technologies, medical categories and scientific knowledge.
 They also investigate why some technologies or scientific knowledge are adopted while others are not.

 Societal Aspects of Energy Infrastructure Expansion – National Science Foundation, Award Abstract #1827464

 Our published work includes academic peer-reviewed articles and white papers directed at state and local policy makers in Pennsylvania and Philadelphia.